Black-billed peppershrike

 The black-billed peppershrike (Cyclarhis nigrirostris) is a species of bird in the family Vireonidae.
 It is found in the Andes of Colombia and northern Ecuador.
-Its natural habitats are subtropical or tropical moist montane forests and heavily degraded former forest.
+It inhabits subtropical or tropical moist montane forests and heavily degraded former forest.

+Description

+Olive coloured overall with grey throat, belly, cheek and forecrown and a rufous stripe above the eye and lore.
+Differs from the more common Rufous-browed peppershrike by its black-tipped bill, thinner rufous superciliary stripe, and olive neck and cap.

+Taxonomy

+The black-billed peppershrike was described by Frédéric de Lafresnaye in 1842 as Cyclaris nigrirostris (sic) from a specimen collected in Bogotá.